oscarpedrero/BloodyBoss/README.md

 ## The message that will appear globally once the boss gets killed.
 # Setting type: String
-# Default value: The Boss has been defeated.
-Congratulations to #user# for beating #vblood#!
+# Default value: The #vblood# boss has been defeated by the following brave warriors:
-KillMessageBossTemplate = The Boss has been defeated.
-Congratulations to #user# for beating #vblood#!
+KillMessageBossTemplate = The #vblood# boss has been defeated by the following brave warriors:

 ## The message that will appear globally one the boss gets spawned.
 # Setting type: String